Movement-First Combat

 Build your run

 Every run starts small.
-You earn XP from kills, level up into upgrade drafts, collect passive items from loot and world events, and spend gold on active abilities during regular stages.
+You earn XP from kills, level up into upgrade drafts, collect passive items from loot and world events, and seek out Giant Remnant trials that grant or upgrade active abilities during regular stages.

 Worlds of Everclear